rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 // Link : https://github.com/rtarun9/voxel-engine/blob/58b83510cbde664b6ec191af46eb66a083f33d6b/src/voxel.cpp#L268
 ```

 Fantastic!
-Now, chunks can be meshed and setup on a different thread, so the application will not slow down much!
+Now, chunks can be meshed and setup on a different thread, and now the application will not slow down so much!
 But wait, we have only improved the chunk loading processes on the *cpu*.
 Remember that we still have to execute the copy resource command
 on the GPU.